-Abbreviation Description Employees People who are in an employment relationship with our company.
-Non-employees People with contracts with our company to supply labour (e.g. self-employed, contractors).
-Workers in the value chain Workers in the value chain' include workers of on-site service providers working on our premises and workers working for entities in our value chain (inlcuding upstream direct and indirect suppliers and downstream service providers).
-Affected communities People who live or work in the surrounding areas of our sites and could potentially be affected by our corporate activities.
-Consumers Consumers are individuals who acquire, consume or use goods and services for personal use, and not for business purposes.
-End-users End-users are individuals who ultimately use or are intended to ultimately use a particular product or service.
-No waste to landfill We define 'no waste to landfill' as diverting at least 99 percent of all generated waste away from landfills, ensuring that it is either reused, recycled, composted, or converted into energy.
-Net zero Waste Net zero waste is calculated on the Group level using a mass balance approach, balancing the total amount of recyclates and recovered materials processed against the waste we generate.
-Leadership management group The leadership management group comprises Coveris most senior roles across all geographies and functions.
+Description People who are in an employment relation People with contracts with our company t contractors).
+Workers in the value chain' include worker our premises and workers working for ent direct and indirect suppliers and downstre People who live or work in the surrounding affected by our corporate activities.
+Consumers are individuals who acquire, co personal use, and not for business purpos End-users are individuals who ultimately u particular product or service.
+We define 'no waste to landfill' as diverting away from landfills, ensuring that it is either into energy.
+Net zero waste is calculated on the Group balancing the total amount of recyclates of the waste we generate.
+The leadership management group comp geographies and functions.